Is Hooping Safe?

 - Always hoop for equal time in both directions.
 It may seem awkward at first, but it's necessary to maintain balanced training.

 Important: People who hoopdance with lightweight hoops rightly assume that if you copied their complex, full-body maneuvers with a heavy hoop, you could be setting yourself up for trouble.
-It's important to understand that Dance Hoops and Corehoops are two very different breeds, and are used in very different ways.
-Corehoop is meant to be used as a resistance tool for strength training and for spinning around the trunk of the body.
+It's important to understand that Dance Hoops and Weighted Fitness Hoops are two very different breeds, and are used in very different ways.
+Fitness hoops are meant to be used as a resistance tool for strength training and for spinning around the trunk of the body.
 Never use a weighted hoop around your neck, arm, leg or ankle.

 Safety starts with common sense.
 If you have concerns about your health, or prior damage to your spine or organs, please do not engage in any kind of sports activity without speaking with your doctor.